JereKuusela/valheim-upgrade_world/publish/README.md

 - v1.32
 	- Adds a new command `chests_search` to search chests and stands.
+	- Adds underscore support for data setting and filtering (for space bars).

 - v1.31
 	- Adds a new command `objects_respawn` to refresh objects.